BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 #### Updating a Dashboard

 You'll find the edit `Dashboard` under the dashboard label.
-After your form has been edited, simple click `Save` to update the changes.
+After your form has been edited, simple click `Save` to submit your changes.

 #### Removing a Dashboard

-You can remove a workspace by deprecating it from the `Resource View`
+You can remove a `Dashboard` by deprecating it from the `Resource View`.

 ### Sparql Query Requirements

 #### The `?self` variable

-In order for the UI to function as intended, you must provide a unique ID variable inside your Sparql statement, labeled as `?self`.
+In order for the UI to function as intended, you must provide a unique ID variable inside your SPARQL statement, labeled as `?self`.
 This will be used to generate the table and fetch resources when navigating to the details page of a row item.
 Ideally, this `?self` variable should correspond with the `_self` of a target `Resource` of which to center your query against as a subject.
 The `?self` variable will never be shown in the table, so you need some other variable in addition to view the results properly, or you'll end up with a table without any rows.

 #### Making queries visible

-In addition to the `?self` variable, you need to have at minimum one other one defined, which will be displayed on each row.
+In addition to the `?self` variable, you need to have at minimum one other variable defined, which will be displayed on each row.
 The variable name will label the header of the table column, capitalized.

 #### The minimum functioning query with the `?self` variable defined: